progit/progit/en/03-git-branching/01-chapter3.markdown

 However, before you do that, note that if your working directory or staging area has uncommitted changes that conflict with the branch you’re checking out, Git won’t let you switch branches.
 It’s best to have a clean working state when you switch branches.
 There are ways to get around this (namely, stashing and commit amending) that we’ll cover later.
 For now, you’ve committed all your changes, so you can switch back to your master branch:

 	$ git checkout master
-	Switched to branch "master"
+	Switched to branch 'master'

 At this point, your project working directory is exactly the way it was before you started working on issue #53, and you can concentrate on your hotfix.
 This is an important point to remember: Git resets your working directory to look like the snapshot of the commit that the branch you check out points to.
 It adds, removes, and modifies files automatically to make sure your working copy is what the branch looked like on your last commit to it.

 Next, you have a hotfix to make.
 Let’s create a hotfix branch on which to work until it’s completed (see Figure 3-13):

 	$ git checkout -b hotfix
-	Switched to a new branch "hotfix"
+	Switched to a new branch 'hotfix'
 	$ vim index.html
-	$ git commit -a -m 'fixed the broken email address'
+	$ git commit -a -m 'fixed the broken email address' [hotfix 3a0874c] fixed the broken email address
-	[hotfix]: created 3a0874c: "fixed the broken email address" 1 files changed, 0 insertions(+), 1 deletions(-)
+	 1 files changed, 1 deletion(-)

 Insert 18333fig0313.png
 Figure 3-13. hotfix branch based back at your master branch point.